eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 **1. App installation and registration**

-- The user downloads and installs the age verification app on their mobile device.
+- The user downloads and installs the AV app on their mobile device.

 - If required by the app, notably if it supports multiple user profiles, the user creates a local profile in the app to facilitate subsequent verification processes.

 **2. Requesting a Proof of Age attestation**

-- The user requests a Proof of Age from a designated issuer (Age Attestation Provider), which will issue it after verifying the user’s identity at a level of assurance equivalent to "substantial" or "high" pursuant to Commission Implementing Regulation (EU) 2015/1502 through the following methods:
+- The user requests a Proof of Age from a designated AP, which will issue it after verifying the user’s identity at a level of assurance equivalent to "substantial" or "high" pursuant to Commission Implementing Regulation (EU) 2015/1502 through the following methods: